SEP499 - Professional Engineering Practice

 Delays in completing the placement could mean that the course will take longer to complete than the stated duration.
 Attendance at the placement may be required outside the trimester dates.

-This unit enables students studying an undergraduate accredited engineering course to engage in work integrated learning through professional engineering practice experience totalling 60 working days (450 hours) with a suitable organisation (or organisations).
-Placements must be approved by the Unit Chair before commencement and must be for a minimum of 20 working days.
-Thus the course requirement of 60 working days can be completed in up to three separately approved professional engineering practice placements.
+This unit enables students studying an undergraduate accredited engineering course to engage in work integrated learning through professional engineering practice experience and continuous professional development (CPD) with a suitable organisation (or organisations).
+Placements must be approved by the Unit Chair before commencement and must be for a minimum of 30 working days (225 hours).
+Thus the course requirements can be completed in up to two separately approved professional engineering practice placements.

 To be eligible to obtain a pass in this unit students must fulfil the 60 days (450 hours) of work placement and must achieve a mark of at least 50% on the journal diary portfolio and a mark of at least 50% on the final report.